5 Low-Cost Employee Engagement Practices to Implement Today!

 Costing anywhere between 10 000$ to 50 000$ for installation and configuration alone, most employee engagement software is priced way out of the bracket of affordability for most businesses.

 If you’re a company whose just opened its doors, you simply don’t have that kind of money to spend on such human resources initiatives.
 To be fair, free employee recognition software does exist, however.
-We’ve already introduced you to Applauz, no need to go over charted territory here, just remember that Applauz is the only FREE employee recognition software specifically developed for small and medium-sized companies and we’re good!
+We’ve already introduced you to Applauz, no need to go over charted territory here, just remember that Applauz is the only employee recognition software specifically developed for small and medium-sized companies and they’re good!

 But as useful as Applauz is, relying on software alone to meaningfully engage your team is simply not enough.
 Leaders must also consider their role in the employee engagement chain.
 That is to say, nothing should, or even can replace meaningful acts of human kindness and praise in the workplace.
 Before being an employee, we are human – humans who appreciate real human connections.